 Our lawyers are singularly focused on nursing home negligence cases.
 Call us now to see why we are different from other personal injury law firms: 888-375-9998

 Our California nursing home abuse attorney accepts cases statewide.
 Unable to visit one of our offices?
 We can do a virtual appointment, or come to you.
 Call us to set up a free telephone consultation at 888-375-9998.
 Appointments only.

 Lawyers Pursuing Justice for Nursing Home Abuse in California

 If your loved one was abused or neglected at a nursing home in California, our nursing home focused law firm can help.
-From San Diego to Del Norte County and everywhere in between, our attorneys are here to help your family achieve justice following abuse or neglect in a California nursing home or assisted living facility.
+From San Diego to Del Norte County, Los Angeles to San Francisco, and everywhere in between, our attorneys are here to help your family achieve justice following abuse or neglect in a California nursing home or assisted living facility.

 At Senior Justice Law Firm, our sole focus is on pursuing justice for wrongfully injured residents of nursing homes.
 This is all we do.

 Let our years of experience pursuing justice for nursing home residents help your family get answers.
 We are available for a live chat or you can call us today to learn more about your legal rights following a nursing home injury in California.

 Common Injuries and Types of Abuse in California Nursing Homes

 Nursing home injuries can take many forms.
 However, some frequent injuries that result in lawsuits are bed sores, broken bones, weight loss, and wrongful death.